• About

 Dear Harley-Davidson Motorcycle Company,

 It’s good to see your leadership taking steps to become inclusive.
 I applaud it, and think it’s long overdue.
-My mentor taught me the importance of inclusion way back in 1975, and the lessons have, in part, driven my life decisions including failures, successes, and priorities.
-Harley Davidson, you’ve been kind-of-a-closed club to a lot of people in the past, and you have catching up to do, but at least you are on the road to opening up to change and diversity.
+My mentor taught me the power of inclusion in 1975 and this has, in part, driven my life decisions including my failures, successes, and priorities.
+Harley Davidson, you’ve been kind-of-a-closed club to a lot of people in the past, and you have catching up to do, but you are on the right road to foster change and diversity.

 It can’t be news to leadership that few traditional Harley Davidson riders listen to Tupak Shakur.
 Most would probably categorically dismiss him and his music, and not many would recognize a Tupak rap.
 So when the December issue of The Enthusiast arrived – I was shocked to read several lines from Tupak printed on the full p.5. (right).
 Looking back at The Enthusiast covers from 1916 up to 2003, the lack of diversity in that magazine – compared to your emerging priorities – is striking.